Robinnnnn/groove-machine/README.md

 ### Run the app locally

 ```
-$ yarn serve-dev
+$ yarn start
 ```

 This will run the following commands concurrenty:
-- `yarn start`: runs the frontend on http://localhost:3000 with hot reload enabled
+- `react-scripts start`: runs the frontend on http://localhost:3000 with hot reload enabled
 - `yarn serve`: runs a server on http://localhost:4000, which is required for Spotify OAuth

 The proxy setup in `/src/setupProxy.js` will forward requests made from the app to the server, as long as it's prefixed with `/api`.